1DSAG/UI5-Best-Practice/contributing.md

 ### Add Images

 The individual topics are each in a subfolder.
-For pictures, create a separate subfolder with the name 'img', e.g. here:
+For pictures, create a separate subfolder with the name `img`, e.g. here:

 [https://github.com/1DSAG/UI5-Best-Practice/tree/main/docs/i18n](https://github.com/1DSAG/UI5-Best-Practice/tree/main/docs/i18n)

-To display the pictures with a subtitle and a alternative text, create a table in markdown like this:
+To display the pictures with a subtitle and an alternative text, create a table in markdown like this:

 [Picture in Documentation](https://1dsag.github.io/UI5-Best-Practice/i18n/advancedFeatures.html#result)